yasir-shahzad/SIM800C-Module/README.md

 ## Additional Information ℹ️

-- **Firmware**: This repository does not include the firmware.
-You can program the board using the Arduino IDE by installing the Digispark ATTINY85 board package from the boards manager.
+- **Firmware**: This repository does not include firmware.
+A separate repository is available with HTTPS, MQTT, and additional features.
+You can find it here:[SIM800C Firmware](https://github.com/yasir-shahzad/SIMCom-GSM)
 - **Assembly instructions (optional)**: 🔧 Consider adding a separate document or webpage with detailed instructions on soldering and assembling the PCB (if applicable).
 - **License**: 📄 Specify the open-source license used for the design files (e.g., MIT License).